-Defining our approach to climate action was a key priority in 2022.
-We established objectives in response to Government emission reduction targets, with a focus on improving energy efficiency and reducing carbon emissions and engaged fully with SEAI in relation to reporting and monitoring,
+Progressing and developing our approach to climate action was a key priority in 2023.
+We established objectives in response to Government emission reduction targets, with a focus on improving energy efficiency and reducing carbon emissions and engaged fully with SEAI in relation to reporting and monitoring.